Women steal more often than men

 It can be very entertaining . . .

-Yes, we were startled when we stumbled over the secret Ritz files at The Savoy, London.
-And when, in 1987, we discovered the original building plans of Raffles in Singapore, saving the hotel from being destroyed, and of course it was a great feeling to pinpoint the exact opening date of the Hotel Metropole in Hanoi.
+Yes, I was startled when I stumbled over the secret Ritz files at The Savoy, London.
+And when, in 1987, I discovered the original building plans of Raffles in Singapore, saving the hotel from being destroyed, and of course it was a great feeling to pinpoint the exact opening date of the Hotel Metropole in Hanoi.

 But, as you can guess, it is not all dead dry facts and serious history.
 The hotel world is full of good laughs.
 Here are a few of our amazing and often amusing findings, which lend our books about famous hotels a light-hearted flavour.